ONSdigital/explore-local-statistics-app/scripts/insights/managing-raw-data-updates.md

 `git clone https://github.com/ONSdigital/explore-local-statistics-data.git`

+There is also a script to download the data.
+Use `npm run data:download`

 ## Step 3 - Give it a go and see what happens

 Once the raw data has been moved to the scripts/insights/raw folder, we are now ready to attempt our data generating step.
 This step manipulates the data in this folder - combined with other initial configuration data - into json files that can be easily read in by our app.